 Besides these draft cards, FamilySearch has excellent research guides to WWI records, including links to state sites.

-This British-born subscription site ($16.66 a month for complete access) now includes US records, but for the Great War it’s strongest on the UK and Commonwealth.
+This British-born subscription site includes US records, but for the Great War it’s strongest on the UK and Commonwealth.
 The National Roll of the Great War is here, too, along with databases of 1914 to 1919 soldiers’ deaths, ships lost at sea, Distinguished Conduct Medal citations, the 1918 Royal Air Force Muster Roll, Royal Navy casualties and service records, and Royal Navy officers and volunteer reserve medals.
 Collections that span longer periods include databases on British Army service records (to 1915), London volunteer soldiers and military nurses.
 You can find Irish ancestors in the National Roll of Honour and Ireland’s Memorial Record: World War I collections, and coverage of Anzac records is extensive.